OWASP/OdTM/guide/lab1_introduction.md

 ## Notes

-### STRIDE & DFDs for threat modeling
+### Starting threat modeling...

 The classic approach to threat modeling is based on [Data Flow Diagrams (DFD)](https://www.google.com/search?q=Shostack+A.+Experiences+Threat+Modeling+at+Microsoft).
 Also several [other techniques](https://insights.sei.cmu.edu/sei_blog/2018/12/threat-modeling-12-available-methods.html) exist.

-You can use the [OWASP Threat Dragon](https://github.com/OWASP/threat-dragon-desktop/releases) desktop application to create diagrams (here is [its documentation](https://docs.threatdragon.org/).
+You can use the [OWASP Threat Dragon](https://github.com/OWASP/threat-dragon-desktop/releases) desktop application to manage threat models, apply mitigations, and create reports (here is [its documentation](https://docs.threatdragon.org/).
 Threat Dragon has a built-in threat rule engine, supporting the STRIDE, CIA, LINDDUN techniques.
-However, we use here the ontology-driven approach, based on domain-specific threat models, and implemented by the [OdTMServer](instruction.md) application.
+However, we use here original ontology-driven approach, based on domain-specific threat models, and implemented by own [OdTMServer](instruction.md) application.

 So, there is a simple computer system.
 It includes a web application (process) and background database (storage).